fennelouski/SimpleCalendar/Simple CalendarTests/README.md

 - Use appropriate expectations for async behavior

 #### Date/timezone issues
-- Use Calendar.current for consistent date calculations
+- Use Calendar(identifier: .gregorian) for consistent date calculations
 - Be aware of timezone differences in date comparisons

 ### Debugging Tests